CleanCut/rusty_engine/tutorial/src/115-mouse-state.md

 ### Location

 Use the `location` method to see where the mouse is.
 It returns an `Option<Vec2>`.
-If `None` is returned, then the mouse pointer isn't in the window.
+If `None` is returned, then either the window isn't focused or the mouse pointer isn't in the window.
 If present, the `Vec2` value is in the same 2D world coordinate system as the rest of the game.
 See the [section on sprite translation](60-sprite-placement.html) for more info about `Vec2` or the world coordinate system.

-It is easy to demonstrate `location` by having a sprite appear wherever your mouse is located:
+A fun way to demonstrate mouse `location` is by having a sprite appear wherever your mouse is located:

 ```rust,ignored
 // `player` is a sprite